Capstone Project for the UC San Diego Interaction Design Certificate

 - Delightful features: hidden surprises.
 Group B shared that they appreciated the personal touches that help the app to stand out among functional task apps.
 The features included gamification with coins and the bot sharing random funny videos.

 - Potential killer feature: reminder follow-ups.
 Group B also appreciated having the reminder divided into two parts — the reminder and the follow-up.
-This feedback was originally suggested by her first paper prototype tester, and it was satisfying to see that this feature was well-received by others.
+This feedback was originally suggested by my first paper prototype tester, and it was satisfying to see that this feature was well-received by others.

 - Limitations: static prototype.
 The prototype was built from a set of static images on InVision, so it offered a glimpse into the intended interactions, but had to be completed in a certain order to demonstrate the full range of features.
 Having to go in order was a source of frustration for testers.